purepisces/Wenqing-Machine_Learning_Blog/Deep-Learning-Concepts/Sequence-Models/Transformers/original-transformer.md

 <img src="stylized_example.png" alt="stylized_example" width="400" height="300"/>

+> Note: Self-attention is a mechanism within the transformer architecture that allows each position in the encoder to attend to all positions in the previous layer of the encoder.
+Similarly, each position in the decoder can attend to all positions up to and including that position in the decoder.
+The key idea is to calculate the attention weights (or scores) that determine how much focus to put on other parts of the input sequence when encoding a particular part of the sequence.
+>

 ### Numerical Example of Self-Attention in Transformers

 Let's break down a numerical example of the self-attention mechanism across two layers of a transformer model.
 We'll use a simple three-word sentence and work through the calculations in detail.